Piotr1215/azure-container-apps/README.md

 # Azure Container Apps

 Container Apps is a new serverless offering from Azure.

-### Compare other offerings
+As of the time when this article is published, it is still in preview.

+The reason this offering is interesting is that it fills the gap between serverless and full blown Kubernetes setup.
+Traditionally for microservice type workloads one would use either serverless or Kubernetes.

+This was not ideal as serverless is more suitable for event driven architectures, whereas Kubernetes is complex and requires specialized knowledge to run production grade workloads.

+> Microservices architecture moves complexity from inside of a program to surrounding infrastructure.

+Another solution
 ### Explain DAPR briefly

 ### Diagram with component architecture
 ### Sequence diagram with revision flow

 ## Demo Scenarios

-If you want to practice along, I've created [a repo with devcontainer setup](https://github.com/Piotr1215/azure-container-apps) covering 3 separate scenarios.
+If you want to practice along, I've created [a repo with devcontainer setup](https://github.com/Piotr1215/azure-container-apps) covering 2 separate scenarios.
+The first scenario located in folder `1.Hello-World` will deploy a sample "hello world" web app and expose entpoint as internal ingress.
+Second scenario uses [bicep](https://docs.microsoft.com/EN-US/azure/azure-resource-manager/bicep/) to deploy additional configuration and showcase usage of secrets in contianer app.

+### Prerequisites

 There are a few prerequisites: